openjs-foundation/standards/meeting-notes/2021-06-15_meeting_notes.md

 * Requesting 10 minutes to discuss API translation effort [#144](https://github.com/openjs-foundation/standards/issues/144)

 Mike Samuel shared a presentation on supporting many human languages in development environments.
-Goal is to help ore-English fluent developers navigate english-heavy apis.
+Goal is to help pre-English fluent developers navigate english-heavy apis.
 Issue of factorials in IDE development.
 Work happening on cross-language Language translation standards.
 LSP provides the language smarts & map translations.
 Additive to translation of documentation.
 Mike requests people who work as devs while pre-fluent to drive goal setting/prioritization; changes to LSP so a language server can connect identifiers to translations; Developer US expertise; A VSCode plugin; registry website; home org to provide structure.
 Would be good to have a “test project” from openjs but not necessary.
 OpenJS Collab Space could be helpful.
-Microsoft is working on this through VSCode.
+Microsoft is driving a lot of work on LSP and it would be ideal to involve them.

 * Document Delegates & Delegate Approval Process [#142](https://github.com/openjs-foundation/standards/issues/142)